lpsinger/userguide/analysis/index.rst

                   length_includes_head=True)
     for ax in axs[:-1]:
         plt.setp(ax.xaxis.get_major_ticks(), visible=False)

+**Up to 1 min before the GW merger time**, an :doc:`early warning search </early_warning>` may find a pre-merger candidate.
+If it does, then an :doc:`Early Warning alert </content>` may be sent before the GW merger time.

 **Within 1–10 minutes after GW trigger time**, the first and second :doc:`preliminary notices </content>` will be sent fully autonomously.
 The